 - source/destination Layer-2 IDs for broadcast and groupcast, or the PC5 Link Identifier for unicast.

-In addition, the V2X layer also provides the communication mode (e.g. broadcast, groupcast, unicast), radio frequencies, Tx Profile to the AS layer for the PC5 operation.
-The radio frequencies and Tx Profile are determined based on the V2X service type.
+In addition, the V2X layer also provides the communication mode (e.g. broadcast, groupcast, unicast), radio frequencies to the AS layer for the PC5 operation.
+The radio frequencies is determined based on the V2X service type.
 The V2X layer ensures that V2X service types (e.g. identified by PSIDs or ITS-AIDs) associated with different radio frequencies are classified into distinct PC5 QoS Flows.

 Figure 5.4.1.1.3-1 illustrated an example of the classification and marking of user plane traffic using the PC5 QoS Rules, and the mapping of PC5 QoS Flows to radio resources at access stratum layer.